-A week ago, I had the opportunity to check out the new Strauss and Wagner TW401, my new favorite true wireless IEM.
-Now I’m looking at the TW401’s less expensive sister model, the not-so-true-wireless SPW301.
+A week ago, I had the opportunity to check out the new Strauss and Wagner True Wireless Earbuds TW401, my new favorite IEM.
+Now I’m looking at the TW401’s less expensive sister model, the not-so-true-wireless SPW301 sport earbuds.
 Utilizing a lanyard-style design, this wireless earphone offers 8 hours of battery life and IPX4 sweat resistance.
 Additionally, this earphone sits at a highly-affordable $49.
 But just what can you expect from this budget Bluetooth ‘phone?

 The SPW301 comes in a slim, no-frills cardboard box.
 Inside, you’ll find a charging cable, three pairs of eartips, three pairs of ear-hooks, and a cable cinch.